Westpac Lifesaver Rescue Helicopter Service: Operations

-In Queensland, the Service patrols the southeast coast, performing beach patrols, search & rescue, shark sightings and warnings and provides assistance to Surf Lifesavers in the water and on the beach, utilising (VH-NVG) a Eurocopter EC135.
-The service also operates three helicopters on behalf of Queensland Police (VH-NVK, VH-NVI, VH-NVH), all being MBB Bo 105 models.
-In 2020 former Westpac-branded helicopter (VH-NVH) (Lifesaver 46) was removed from service to be transitioned to operate as Polair, Lifesaver 46 was replaced by VH-NVF (March 2021).
+In Queensland, the Service patrols the southeast coast, performing beach patrols, search & rescue, shark sightings and warnings and provides assistance to Surf Lifesavers in the water and on the beach, utilising VH-NVG, a Eurocopter EC135 P2+, and VH-SLQ, also an EC135 P2+.
+The service also operates two helicopters on behalf of Queensland Police (VH-NVF and VH-POF), both EC-135s.
+In 2020 former Westpac-branded helicopter VH-NVF was removed from service to be transitioned to operate as Polair, and was replaced by VH-SLQ.
 In late 2021 Surf Lifesaving Queensland took delivery of former PolAir 4 from NSW Police (VH-POF) for modernisation of the current QPS Polair fleet towards a Eurocopter EC135 P2 operation.
+NVG and SLQ are switched between Lifesaver 45 and Lifesaver 46 depending on operational requirements and engine hours.
+The Service formerly operated 3 MBB Bo 105s as Polair 1-3.
+SLSQ now operates 3 Bell429's on contract for Queensland Police.

 In Victoria, the Westpac Life Saver Rescue Helicopter provides an aerial surveillance service, which currently consists of Lifesaver 30 and Lifesaver 31.
 The Westpac Lifesaver Rescue Helicopter conducts regular patrols and undertakes rescue missions across Victoria.
 The service works closely with the volunteer beach patrols, paid lifeguards, and offshore services, and is readily available to assist other emergency services and government agencies.
 The service undertakes community education and promotional activities throughout the year and will be available all hours for call-outs.
-Life Saving Victoria also works closely with the police air-wing and marine rescue inits which enables the fastest response to emergency calls.
+Life Saving Victoria also works closely with the police air-wing and marine rescue units which enables the fastest response to emergency calls.

 In Tasmania, the Service provides emergency services and has a contract with Ambulance Tasmania as well as the Tasmanian Police.